ben-williams/datacall/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of datacall is to ...
+The goal of datacall is to create a clear workflow for pulling and cleaning data for fishery stock assessments.
+You must be able to have a connection to the AFSC & AKFIN data servers (e.g., VPN if offsite).

 ## Installation

-You can install the released version of datacall from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of datacall from [github](https://github.com/ben-williams/datacall) with:

+# install.packages("devtools")
+devtools::install_github("ben-williams/datacall")

 ``` r
 install.packages("datacall")